-There are some conditions that can cause fluid to build up in the abdomen.
-This is called ascites.
-When fluid builds up, an abdominal paracentesis may be done.
-With this procedure, a needle is used to remove a sample of fluid or to drain fluid that has built up.
+Some conditions cause fluid build-up in the abdomen, called ascites.
+An abdominal paracentesis procedure uses a needle to remove a sample of the fluid or to drain it completely.

 - Diseases of organs, such as the liver

 - Accidental piercing of structures in the abdomen

 Your doctor may conduct imaging scans, like MRIs or X-rays.

 If the procedure is scheduled and not done on an emergency basis:

 - Do not eat or drink for 12 hours before the procedure.

 - Empty your bladder just before the procedure.

 - Takes 10-15 minutes, depending on how much fluid needs to be removed.

 - Requires some local anesthesia to numb discomfort